Most of you have never truly witnessed crackhead hustle.

 You got all the accolades and attention without ever executing or accomplishing anything.
 You didn’t even follow the rules.

 [I broke down the 10 Crack Commandments in this post.]

 The real hustlers and grinders can tell who is serious and who is a fraud, but the general public–who never do much beyond the bare minimum–have no idea how to tell the real from the fake.

-This is similar to what people who haven’t spent a lot of time in the street experience when they encounter various unsavory characters in an urban environment.
+This is similar to what people who haven’t spent much time in the street experience when encountering various unsavory characters in an urban environment.

 Your average person can’t tell the difference between a crackhead, a homeless person, a drunk, or a guy just having a bad day.
 To the uninitiated, all these characters look the same so they must be the same.
 However, looks are often deceiving.

 Cubic zirconias look like diamonds to people who don’t know any better.
 Noise looks like real hustle to anyone who isn’t actually hustling.
 Most people aren’t actually hustling, so they don’t know a real hustler from a lot of the garbage floating around out there.